casper-network/docs/source/docs/casper/operators/setup.md

 ## File Locations {#file-locations}

-The `casper-node-launcher` Debian install creates the directories and files needed for running `casper-node` versions and performing upgrades.
-A `casper` user and `casper` group is created during install and used to run the software.
+The `casper-node-launcher` Debian installation creates the directories and files needed to run `casper-node` versions and perform upgrades.
+A `casper` user and `casper` group are created during installation and used to run the software.
 Two main folders are relevant for our software: `/etc/casper` and `/var/lib/casper`.

 **The casper-node install version**